LinsFood | by Azlin Bloor

 B-52, layered shooter drink

 Cointreau Noir also makes a great substitute for Grand Marnier.
 It’s stronger in character, and a little more sophisticated.
-And is what I sometimes use for B-52, in the absence of Grand Marnier.
+And is what I sometimes use instead in B-52 and my twist on a classic, Spice Between the Sheets.
+The only downside to this is that it’s more expensive than Grand Marnier.

 But in the meantime, here are some ways to enjoy Cointreau: